OnscreenProton/Scalable-Discord/README.md

  - Windows: `%appdata%/discordcanary/settings.json`
  - macOS: `~/Library/Application Support/discordcanary`

+This fix originates from this reddit comment, made by a discord developer.
+This workaround for ages but could be removed at any time.

 Please report any bugs, incompatabilities with powercord plugins, etc within Issues

 ## Preview